bgamari/ghc-wiki-import/backpack/prerelease.md

 You can check that other functions from `System.Directory` are not available by editing `P.hs` or `Q.hs` to attempt to use another function from the module, e.g. `doesDirectoryExist`.

+In general, to import a subset of the interface of a module, you create an hsig file which contains the signatures you want and make sure that the original module is not in scope (notice how directory is not included in package p).
+Then, when you actually want to compile the module (as in the executable Main in this example) make sure you import all the packages that define the modules you defined in this way.